-- background Pune is currently a leading example in India in the field of sustainable transportation, especially the creation of streets as vibrant public spaces.
-From adopting the progressive policies such as the Pedestrian Policy and Parking Policy, and implementing high quality pilots - like the JM Road under Pune Streets Program, DP Road under Smart City Complete Streets Project - which prioritise walking and cycling; to creating city-wide plans for cycling, and setting up an Urban Design Cell to build the institutional capacity, Pune is transforming from a car-centric city to a people-friendly urban setup.
-To further ensure the sustainability of the projects, the city is focusing on community participation and publicprivate collaboration. - goals The vision shown by the pedestrian policy, street design guidelines and the Pune Bicycle Plan is being realized on ground by the street design proposals.
+From adopting progressive policies such as the Pedestrian Policy and Parking Policy, and implementing high-quality pilots - like redesigning JM Road under Pune Streets Program, DP Road under Smart City Complete Streets Project - which prioritise walking and cycling. to creating city-wide plans for cycling, and setting up an Urban Design Cell to build its institutional capacity, Pune has become a leading example in India in the creation of complete streets.
+To further ensure the sustainability of the projects, the city is also working on community participation and public-private collaboration.

+goals By adopting the Pedestrian Policy and street design guidelines, and formulating the Pune Bicycle Plan, the city has set various goals with respect to complete streets.
+These goals broadly include: